Healthcare Providers can recover from Revenue Loss in 2020

 • Prevent Problems from Starting

-Ever-changing payor rules and mandates, specialty coding, and billing requirements can be tough to navigate for providers as well as for billing staff.
-Many times, internal billers depend on providers to share appropriate CPT and ICD codes.
+For providers and billing staff, ever-changing payor rules and mandates, specialty coding, and billing requirements can be tough to navigate.
+Internal billers often depend on providers to share appropriate CPT and ICD codes.
 Only providers may not be up to date on the latest coding guidelines.
 This lack of knowledge and coding experience can place a handicap on your receivables. ebix, Inc. understands that each specialty brings its own set of challenges.
 Accordingly, we work to develop custom workflows and a unique set of coding rules based on services provided by your healthcare organization.

 Contact ebix, Inc.